 - Scoring range: 0–78

-- Scores 45 or greater indicate you show a high risk of showing features of PDA.
+- Although a threshold has not been established, scores greater than 45 indicate a high risk of showing features of PDA.

 - Lower scores mean you likely do not.